iTwin/auth-clients/packages/electron/README.md

 1. The Electron preload script (required for [context isolation](https://www.electronjs.org/docs/latest/tutorial/context-isolation)) must create an implementation of `ITwinElectronApi` to allow the use of the `ipcRenderer` object provided by Electron.
 The implementation must be exposed in the window object so that the renderer process has a means of accessing the Electron IPC since it doesn't naturally have access to the `ipcRenderer`.
 An example of this can be seen in [ElectronPreload.ts](./src/renderer/ElectronPreload.ts).

-    > Note: The `@itwin/core-electron` package handles this for any iTwin.js application working with an iModel so this step can be skipped if you're starting you app using `ElectronHost`.
+    > Note: The `@itwin/core-electron` package handles this for any iTwin.js application working with an iModel so this step can be skipped if you're starting your app using `ElectronHost`.

 2. `ElectronMainAuthorization` needs to setup listeners via the `ipcMain` object from Electron.
 The listeners should use the exact same channel names that the renderer process uses.
 The listeners will respond to requests to sign-in, sign-out, and retrieve the access token.
 When a token changes in the main process then it becomes necessary to send messages to the renderer process client unprovoked which cannot be done with the `ipcMain` object.
 Instead it must be done by accessing the window object's 'webContents' which has a `send` method that allows you to send data over a specific IPC channel name.
 An example of all this can be seen in the main [Client.ts](./src/main/Client.ts).

 3. `ElectronRendererAuthorization`, for use in the renderer process, needs to be constructed needs to be created create and use a basic class that interacts with the `ITwinElectronApi` that is referenced from the window object.
 It should setup not only listeners to react when a token is changed in the main process client but also methods that will invoke the main process client when a sign-in or sign-out needs to happen.
 An example of this class (`ElectronAuthIPC`) and how the renderer process client uses it can be seen in the renderer [Client.ts](./src/renderer/Client.ts).

+## Linux Usage

+`ElectronMainAuthorization` uses the node package [Keytar](https://www.npmjs.com/package/keytar) to securely save refresh tokens to disk.
+This allows the client to automatically sign-in and receive a new access token between sessions.
+Keytar does this by using different native secure storage solutions depending on the operating system, and it uses libsecret on linux.
+In order to use keytar on linux, specifically Debian/Ubuntu,  `libsecret-1-dev` must be installed.

+If keytar is being used in a headless environment additional steps need to be taken.
+The following packages will need to be installed:

+- libsecret-1-dev
+- dbus-x11
+- gnome-keyring
+- xvfb

+Users will then need to start a dbus session and create a keyring password by running `dbus-run-session -- sh && echo 'keyringPassword' | gnome-keyring-daemon -r -d --unlock`.
+Then to actually run any apps that are using keytar you must prepend it with xvfb-run command in order to simulate a screen like so: `xvfb-run --auto-servernum --server-args='-screen 0, 1600x900x24' npm run start`.